Table of Contents

 How does Link Checker work?

-CrowdTangle's link checker feature is useful in figuring out where your traffic is generated.
+CrowdTangle's link checker feature and Chrome Extension is useful in figuring out where your traffic is generated.
 Some analytics tools will tell you broadly that your traffic is coming from Facebook or Twitter, but the Link Checker lets you see which Pages or accounts have actually shared the specific link in question.
 It can even find posts that were changed into a bit.ly or included a UTM code.

 Can emails go to different people?